 Anyone leading a ministry or in a position of leadership in the church will receive criticism.
 And this includes their wives.
-In this video, Diane Nix walks through some of the responses that ministry wives can have to criticism of both themselves and their husbands.
+In this video, speaker and pastor’s wife, Diane Nix, walks through some of the responses that ministry wives can have to criticism of both themselves and their husbands.

 The entire video is above, and the complete transcript is below.

 How should we deal with criticism?

 We often say in my household that we can have a whole group of people and we can all think that we’re going to be on the same page, but the truth is with two people you’re going to have at least three opinions.
 That’s just the way it is.

 Criticism is always going to come at leadership.

 Forever and ever and ever.
 We have not spoken in this way until recent days.
 But in my early days as a ministry wife, we didn’t speak of us as leaders.
 And most of the time, a lot of times, as ministry wives, we don’t want to call ourselves leaders.
 But we are.
 We’re leading and influencing the women and even the men in our church.
 And we’re leading and ministering to our husbands and partnering with them in this job.
 Anyone that is leading a pack is just going to receive criticism.

 So the best things that I can say to you about criticism of yourself.
 Number one, wounded women wound women.
 What I need you to understand in the world that we’re living in today, the culture that we’re living in today, women are coming into Christianity very, very broken and wounded.
 They’re going to misunderstand you.
 They might feel threatened by you.

 And you and I have to make certain of our giftedness.
 But most of all, number one, would be certain of our calling.
 And number two, our giftedness.
 And that we understand that we’re not serving men.
 But we’re doing everything as if we’re doing it unto the Lord.
 That’s what the Scripture speaks to us about in Ephesians: “Whatever you do in word or deed, do all for the Lord Jesus Christ.“